 Beyond the Bear Valley X-C center, you can park where they stop plowing Highway 4 (you need a sno-park permit– pick one up at the Adventure Center) and then start exploring.
 While the road is very popular with snowmobiles (not included in our love of outdoor solitude, believe it or not), you can also veer off to explore in the trees where snowmobiles will not follow.
 Again, provided it’s not a blizzard, retrace your steps to get back to the car.

 I have also been to Calaveras Big Trees State Park (between Arnold & Bear Valley) on heavy snow years (which we MIGHT be having this year!), and even found enough snow to play in/snowshoe a bit.
 Calaveras Big Trees State Park is a beautiful place– huge redwoods, with generally a fraction of the people found in other redwood-focused locales.
-They are also having a Winter Wonderland Carnival on the 29th– we have never been and it sells out fast, according to the website.
+They are also have a Winter Wonderland Carnival between Dec 25 and Jan 1– we have never been and it sells out fast, according to the website.
 If you’re interested, get on that!

 Additionally, I just noticed that they seem to have opened several cabins IN Calaveras Big Trees State Park.
 The cabins are fairly basic (again, Tahoe swanky, it’s not), but they look completely serviceable for families.
 One of them sleeps 6-9, so you could even have two families!
 And the prices are reasonable– while it’s hard to figure out the prices without acting like you are going to rent a cabin, one that sleeps 4-7 people had a price of $175 a night.